 Luckily, there’s something between the two extremes.
 With the looks and utility of a capable off-roader and the balance and handling of a sport-standard, adventure motorcycles are a jack-of-all-trades way to tackle both paved roads and dirt.
 With a set of purpose-balanced tires that aren’t too knobby or too slick, an adventure motorcycle can handle a long-haul tour, then confidently set off down a forest road in search of a quality campsite.

-Much like the crossover in the four-wheeled world, the adventure motorcycle segment is rapidly expanding, thanks to the combination of sportiness and utility its vehicles provide — and these days, there are now more options than ever to take you wherever.
-We pulled together eight of them that are absolutely worth considering.
+Much like the crossover in the four-wheeled world, the adventure bike segment is rapidly expanding, thanks to the combination of sportiness and utility its vehicles provide — and these days, there are now more options than ever to take you wherever.
+We pulled together nine hot examples of the category that are absolutely worth considering.

 Even in the adventure bike world, there are varying degrees of dedication to getting dirty.
 If you find yourself off the road more than on it, the “adventure touring” category is where to look.
 These are the bikes you’ll see teams prepping for the Dakar Rally.
 In stock trim, though, these bikes are more than capable on asphalt…even if they prefer to be caked in dirt.

-Armed with a WP-tuned suspension with 9.4 inches of travel both front and rear and Bosch traction control and ABS systems, this adventure bike will easily outmaneuver the heavyweights and outlast the lightweight dual sports on longer rides.
-It might be the Goldilocks option of the ADV world…if you have $13,699 to give KTM.
+Armed with a WP-tuned suspension with 9.4 inches of travel both front and rear and Bosch traction control and ABS systems, this adventure bike will easily outmaneuver the heavyweights and outlast the lightweight dual-sport bikes on longer rides.
+It might be the Goldilocks option of the ADV world…if you have $14,199 (plus $550 handling) to give KTM.

 Triumph Scrambler 1200 XE